alire-project/alire-crates-ci/README.md

 # CRATE BUILD TESTS

-These files reflect the build results of releases during the continuous integration check.
+These `status-*.md`files reflect the build status of releases during the continuous integration check.

 Branches master/stable reflect the results after a commit to the respective branches in https://github.com/alire-project/alire (once tests have completed)